Life insurance advantages and disadvantages

 Term and whole life insurance

 These are the two most popular forms of coverage.
-Both can protect your loved ones with a lump sum, income tax-free death benefit payout if you pass away unexpectedly.
+Both can protect your loved ones with an income tax-free death lump sum benefit payout if you pass away unexpectedly.
 However, there are significant differences you should know about before choosing term vs. whole life protection.

 Term life insurance policies last for a set period, during which you'll pay premiums to the insurance company to maintain coverage.
 These policies typically have "level" premiums that remain the same throughout the term, so you don't have to worry about rising premiums.
 Coverage typically lasts between 10 and 30 years.
 If you pass away during the term, your beneficiaries will be paid a cash benefit.
 However, once the term ends, there's nothing left.
 And, if you want to extend coverage, you need to apply for a new term life insurance policy with rates that may be significantly higher because life insurance gets costlier with age.
 However, if you want permanent coverage, many term policies will let you convert to whole life coverage, at least for an initial period.